linuxm0nk3ys/conkyPress/README.md

 6. CHANGELOG
 ---------------------
+* v1.0.6
+-- Added number of yesterdays visitors to the overview section
+* v1.0.5
+-- Fixed/adapted parsing of the comments stats (WordPress changed some stuff) -- Improvement, showing an "other posts" entry in the "my top posts" section if there are to many posts to display
-* v1.0.1:
+* v1.0.4
--- Fixed session login problem in login.py, leading to errors in comment section -- Fixed some typos in the comments of conkyPressRc
+-- Fixed character encoding in the all-top-posts section -- Added different colors for pending and spam comments -- Added entrys in config.xml for comment section colors -- Improved notation of colors in the config.xml
-* v1.0.2:
--- Fixed alignment of numbers in authors sections
--- Fixed exception in "all-top-posts" section if the user has no posts in it -- Added option in the config.xml to set the space between the sections -- Removed the "-q" option in the startscript, so users can see any error messages
 * v1.0.3:
 -- Improved stop-script, it now kills all running ConkyPress instances -- Improvement, less memory consumption